Our Tour

 7 - Portree

-The administrative capital of Skye.
-There is a lovely scenic harbour, busy with boats all day long.
+The largest settlement on the island and the administrative capital of Skye.
+There is a lovely scenic harbour here which is busy with boats all day long.

-We stop here for 45 minutes allowing you time to explore the shops and harbour and grab something to eat before we continue on our journey North.
-Public toilets are available here too!
+We stop here for a short while allowing you time to explore the shops and harbour and grab something to eat before we continue on our journey North.
+Public toilets are available here, too.

 8 - Old Man of Storr

-The Storr is a prime example of the Trotternish landslip, the longest such feature in the UK.
+The Storr is a prime example of the Trotternish landslip, the longest such feature in the United Kingdom.

 9 - Kilt Rock

-The Kilt Rocks - 200’ high.
-These cliffs have a Kilt like appearace which is quite unique.
+The Kilt Rocks are some 200’ high.
+These cliffs have a Kilt-like appearance - hence the name.

-From here you get an amazing Cliff top view across the sea to mainland Scotland.
+From here you get amazing cliff-top views of the Mealt Falls and across the sea to mainland Scotland.

 We stop here at the view point for more photographs